openmelody/mt-plugin-theme-manager/README.md

 theme is immediately updated in Movable Type.
 Then republishing that file is as simple as clicking a rebuild icon next to the template or content you would like refreshed.

-*Coming soon: see your changes in real time.
-In a future version of Theme Manager changes made to a theme will be reflected on the live site immediately.
-No refreshing and no republishing required.*

 ### Create Better Products